Category Archives: Uniforms

 “Tie Tack” type pins are meant to go through many layers of fabric, not just one.
 As girls run and jump, the vest material bangs into the clasp, slowly working it off.

-To fix this, start by putting the pin where it belongs.
-Now add a small piece of craft foam or felt before you put on the clasp.
+To fix this, add a small piece of craft foam or felt before you put on the clasp.
 That helps keep the vest from banging into the pin back and it helps keep the pin right way up.
 Win-win!

 Step 2: Pick one of these three methods to secure that pin